 Soil and groundwater remediation commenced in 1995.
 Soil remedial activities included the processing of contaminated soils in the garage and condominium areas.
 Soils were treated by an in-situ dual vacuum extraction system that was designed to simultaneously pump groundwater and extract soil vapor.
 Groundwater remedial activities involved pumping contaminated groundwater from existing bedrock wells located in the condominium area.
 However, due to achievement of steady-state VOC concentrations in bedrock groundwater, pumping of bedrock wells was discontinued in July 1996.

 In June 2002, the potentially responsible parties (PRPs) submitted a Groundwater Management Permit (GMP) application to DES, and the shallow groundwater pumping systems were shutdown.
-On October 30, 2002, DES issued a GMP that required implementing institutional controls to restrict the use of groundwater within a defined area designated as the Groundwater Management Zone (GMZ).
+On October 30, 2002, DES issued a GMP that required implementation of institutional controls to restrict the use of groundwater within a defined area designated as the Groundwater Management Zone (GMZ).
 In accordance with the GMP, the PRPs conduct semi-annual groundwater monitoring.

-Home Depot Inc. purchased a clean parcel of the site on Route 102 and built a retail facility on the property during the summer and fall of 2002.
+Home Depot Inc. purchased a portion of the site on Route 102 and built a retail facility on the property during the summer and fall of 2002.
 Remaining portions of the 375 acre site have since been developed into elderly residential housing.
 These development activities have not had an adverse affect on the clean up of the site.

-The Groundwater Management Permit for the site was renewed on December 28, 2012.
+The current Groundwater Management Permit for the site was renewed on December 28, 2012.
 The permit-required groundwater sampling program remains unchanged with sampling events scheduled for May and November each year and an Annual Groundwater Summary Report to be submitted in January each year.